 Net position is the difference between (a) assets and deferred outflows of resources and (b) liabilities and deferred inflows of resources using the economic resources measurement focus and full accrual basis of accounting (Actuals Ledger for fiduciary funds).
 Fiduciary funds include custodial funds (07xxx), investment trust funds (085xx), private purpose trust funds (086xx), and pension trust funds (095xx-09599).

-Net position in fiduciary funds (pension trust, investment trust, private purpose trust, and custodial) is reported in one of the four classifications as shown below.
-Agencies are not required to classify the four fiduciary funds’ net position as such in SABHRS, as SAB will make this entry for ACFR reporting purposes.
+Net position in fiduciary funds (pension trust, investment trust, private purpose trust, and custodial) is reported in one of the four classifications for the ACFR.
+Agencies are not required to determine fiduciary funds’ net position beyond classifications noted in section VI net position accounts.

+VIII.
+Fund Closing Designation

+Changes to the current closing designation can be submitted using the Form 121 – SABHRS Fund request found under SAB Service Catalog, Other Accounting Requests category in Service Now.
+A Form 121 must be processed for any fund closing designations changes prior to doing any of the entries necessary to correct a fund’s closing designation to the correct fund balance/net position classification.

+Example:

+A state special revenue fund (02xxx) was created with an assigned closing designation.
+A subsequent review revealed new information that should have been known at the time the fund was created, indicating that the fund should instead have a committed closing designation.
+The existing balance in account 4135–Fund Balance—Assigned is $100,000, and it must be moved to account 4130–Fund Balance-Committed.
+(Form 121, as noted above is required to change future closings and Form 135 is also needed for the journal entry below)